jensbambauer/seriale/site/content/festival.md

     data:
       headline: About
       paragraphs:
-        - text: "&quot;die Seriale&quot; is the oldest festival in Germany for short form digital series.<br>The six-day festival is dedicated to audience, creators, students and all series fans.
-The Official Selection with over 70 series and pilots from 18 countries is presented in the Videmic app on demand.
-The supporting program offers a digital conference with lectures and panel discussions."
+        - text: "&quot;die Seriale&quot; is the oldest festival in Germany for digital series.
-        - text: "At the Award Ceremony the most outstanding series will be awarded by an international expert jury.
-The 6th annual edition of &quot;die Seriale&quot; will be, because of the world wide pandemic situation, a virtual live event."
+The twelve-day festival (six days in person & six days online) is dedicated to audience, creators, students and all series fans.
+The Official Selection with over 60 series and pilots from 19 countries is presented in the movie theatre, open air and on demand.
+The supporting program offers a conference with lectures and panel discussions."
-  - partial: thumb-grid
+  # - partial: thumb-grid
-    headline: official selection 2021 - series
+  #   headline: official selection 2021 - series
-    data:
+  #   data:
-      list: series
+  #     list: series
-  - partial: thumb-grid
+  # - partial: thumb-grid
-    headline: official selection 2021 - pilots
+  #   headline: official selection 2021 - pilots
-    data:
+  #   data:
-      list: pilots
+  #     list: pilots
   - partial: text-and-image
     headline: Educational
     data: